 $ curl -X PUT -T myobject.jpg -H "Content-Type: image/jpeg" http://www.example.com/upload

-Viewing the HTTP headers:With the API, quite often the operations will not return a response body, just response headers.
-Much of the usefulness of the API result is in the headers which contain useful information such as the HTTP response code.
-To view the HTTP response headers: Note: The -I option is the equivalent of a HTTP HEAD request, ie. -X HEAD.
+Many operations do not return a response body, just response headers.
+Much of the usefulness of the API result is in the headers, which contain useful information such as the HTTP response code.
+To view the HTTP response headers, use the -I option, as shown in the following example.
+This option is the equivalent of an HTTP HEAD request (X HEAD):

 $ curl -I http://www.example.com HTTP/1.0 302 Found Location: http://www.iana.org/domains/example/ Server: BigIP Connection: Keep-Alive Content-Length: 0